bmo-node/bmo/packages/bundle/README.md

 # @b-mo/bundle

-This packages loads and resolves a dependency bundle.
+This module packages, loads, and resolves a dependency bundle.
 It allows you to easily extend dependency bundles so that you can compose applications together easily.

 Install the bundle package using whatever package manager you are using these days: